iAmScienceMan/first-bot-discord/README.md

 - `/unmute`: Unmutes a member from the server.
 - `/kick`: Kicks a member from the server.
 - `/ban`: Bans a member from the server.
-- `/lockdown`: Locks down the channel.
+- `/lockdown`: Locks down the channel with an optional to send message.
 - `/unlockdown`: Unlock the channel.

 ## Other Information
-Feel free to explore and use these commands!
+Feel free to explore and use these commands\!

 *Powered by iamscienceman*